III. B North - East Region

 Leaving / entering in Ruse

-Ruse City is the biggest BG town at Danube River.
-Because of the bridge Ruse - Giurgiu, it is easy here to cross Danube River, although I am not sure enough if it is save for bicyclists.
-The bridge is old and narrow, the traffic is extremely intensive.
+The city of Ruse is the biggest BG city on the Danube River.
+At the bridge Ruse - Giurgiu, it is easy here to cross Danube River, although I am not sure if it is safe for bicyclists.
+The bridge is old and narrow, and there can be lots of traffic.

-There is an idea a new bridge to be built next to this one, but nobody knows when it will happen.
+There is a rumor of a new bridge to be built next to this one, but nobody knows when it will happen.

-There is a plan as well for a ferry at the same point.
-According to it, the ferry will be available June 2022 . . . we will see ...
-Maybe it will be better for bicyclists! . . . it ids still not available April 2023 :)))))
+There is a plan as well for a ferry to be built at the same point.
+According to the plan, the ferry will be available June 2022 . . . we will see ...
+Maybe it will be better for bicyclists! . . . it is still not available April 2024 :)))))

 http://en.wikipedia.org/wiki/Ruse,_Bulgaria